Geometric quantization: Half-form correction

 In the case of a complex polarization on the plane, for example, the half-form correction allows the quantization of the harmonic oscillator to reproduce the standard quantum mechanical formula for the energies, $(n+1/2)\hbar\omega$, with the "$+1/2$" coming courtesy of the half-forms.

 Poisson manifolds

 Geometric quantization of Poisson manifolds and symplectic foliations also is developed.
 For instance, this is the case of partially integrable and superintegrable Hamiltonian systems and non-autonomous mechanics.

 Example

 In the case that the symplectic manifold is the 2-sphere, it can be realized as a coadjoint orbit in $\mathfrak{su}(2)^*$.
 Assuming that the area of the sphere is an integer multiple of $2\pi\hbar$, we can perform geometric quantization and the resulting Hilbert space carries an irreducible representation of SU(2).
-In the case that the area of the sphere is $2\pi\hbar$, we obtain the two-dimensional spin-½ representation.
+In the case that the area of the sphere is $2\pi\hbar$, we obtain the two-dimensional spin-1/2 representation.